apigspawner/clarde/README.md

 ## Future Plans

-The Clarde Chatbot project has an exciting roadmap of future enhancements and features.
+Clarde has an exciting roadmap of future enhancements and features.
 Some of the planned improvements include:

-1. spitting up all conversation funtions (will not effect comunication):
+1. spitting up all conversation functions (will not effect comunication):
-   - Spit up all comunication funtions like saving conversation, loading conversations, etc.
+   - Split up all comunication funtions like saving conversation, loading conversations, etc.
    - make clarde easier to read so people can easly read and modify the code.

 2. Multimodal Interactions: